Isomer- and state-dependent ion-molecule reactions between Coulomb-crystallised Ca$^+$ ions and 1,2-dichloroethene

 The total rate coefficient $k_{\text{tot}}$ represents the sum of the primary reaction channels ($k_{\text{tot}} = k_1 + k_2$).

 Figure \ref{fig:kinetics} illustrates the reaction kinetics for both \textit{cis}- and \textit{trans}-DCE reacting with Ca$^+$ at a 10~fm detuning of the 397~nm cooling laser.
 The data shown represent one complete measurement from a series of three independent experimental runs performed in separate experimental sessions.
-The simultaneous appearance of C$_2$HCaCl$^+$ and CaCl$^+$ confirms their formation through competing primary reaction channels.
-The delayed formation of C$_2$HCaCl$_3^+$ and its kinetic profile suggests its origin as a secondary reaction product from C$_2$HCaCl$^+$ with DCE.
+The simultaneous appearance of C$_2$H$_2$CaCl$^+$ and CaCl$^+$ confirms their formation through competing primary reaction channels.
+The delayed formation of C$_2$H$_2$CaCl$_3^+$ and its kinetic profile suggests its origin as a secondary reaction product from C$_2$H$_2$CaCl$^+$ with DCE.

 The kinetic data presented in this study were collected using a systematic experimental protocol to ensure reliability and reproducibility.
 For each laser detuning, we performed a total of nine measurements organised as follows: three independent experimental sessions were conducted, with each session comprising three consecutive replicate measurements.
 For the data analysis, we first calculated the reaction-rate coefficient for each experimental session by fitting the three replicate measurements together.
 This yielded three independent values for the rate coefficients per detuning (one from each session).
 The final rate coefficients reported throughout this paper represent the mean of these three session-specific values, with uncertainties expressed as standard error between sessions, thereby capturing the experimental reproducibility across different measurement days.